 Fisheries conflict in Somali waters has impacted people from dozens of countries, but no foreigner has been as involved and affected as the Yemeni fisher.
 From 2006 to 2010, the spiraling consequences of overfished and unmanaged Somali fisheries resources spread into Yemen’s waters, putting its domestic fishers at risk of attack from pirates and warships, alike.
 This case study demonstrates how informal peace agreements can begin to unravel in the context of resource scarcity.1

 Onshore demand for fisheries products and high trading potential have increased Yemen’s interest in its maritime space since the 1970s.
-The Yemeni-Somali maritime boundary splits the Gulf of Aden into two narrow exclusive economic zones.
-Informal agreements that were developed between Yemenis and Somalis starting in the 1990s allowed both nations to travel the waters freely.
+Informal agreements that were developed between Yemenis and Somalis starting in the 1990s allowed all fishers to travel the waters freely.
 Yemenis would bring fuel, and eventually ice (subsidized in Yemen), in exchange for access to Somali fishing grounds or fish purchased directly from Somali fishers at low prices.

 What was once a peaceful, mutually beneficial relationship between Yemeni and Somali fishers became unstable as competition over fishing grounds escalated.
 A brutal civil war in Somalia decimated infrastructure and left their resource-rich coastal waters undefended.
 Distant-water fleets took advantage of the anarchy in the region by fishing throughout Somali waters without licenses and without benefit to Somalis.
 Though high-efficiency gear, like purse seines and commercial trawls, caused the most environmental damage, the artisanal Yemeni vessels were blamed by Somali fishing communities and governments for declining fish populations.